rarya02/lotm-pathways/README.md

 a potion behind it: main ingredients, supplementary ingredients, and an advancement ritual that has to be performed to survive the climb.
-Pathways also sit at varying distances from one another, which decides whether a Beyonder can switch tracks and how much madness it costs.
+Pathways also sit at varying distances from one another, which decides whether a Beyonder can switch pathways.

-That information is scattered across a very long novel.
+That information is scattered across.
 This puts it in one place you can actually look at.

 ![The graph with the Fool pathway selected](docs/screenshot.jpg)